Driving License Withdrawal in Belgium: Procedures, Appeals and Recovery

 After the exams, the doctor and psychologist issue a joint opinion.
 If declared fit, you can recover your license from the court once your disqualification period ends.
 If declared unfit, you must wait 6 months before retaking the exams.

-From January 2026, the total cost of reinstatement exams will be €550 (€425 for psychological, €125 for medical).
+The total cost of reinstatement exams is €550 (€425 for psychological, €125 for medical).

 The real costs of license withdrawal